asyncopatedsoul/health-protocol/convex-admin/docs/copilot_prompts.md

 ...

 #
+let's create a script that will setup a fuzzy search service for activities in convex database. the script should be named fuzzySearchExternal.ts and should be defined in convex/fuzzySearchExternal.ts. this script will expose actions using external libraries so must 'use node;' at the top of the file like remoteSourceSupabase.ts.
+Create any queries or mutations for this service in convex/fuzzySearchInternal.ts that does not have 'use node;' to separate the fuzzy search service from convex database functions. the fuzzy search service is implemented using the library 'meilisearch', but the script should be decoupled from this implementation library to allow for easy replacement of the library in the future. create a function to check if the fuzzy search service is available and return true if it is available and false if it is not available. create a function to start the fuzzy search service at a specified port (ex.
+7700) and binary path (ex. '/Users/michael.garrido/Documents/GitHub/convex-backend/meilisearch') if not available and a function to stop the fuzzy search service if available. create a function to create a fuzzy search index for activities in convex database, save it to a jsonl file in ./logs/fuzzySearchActivities.jsonl, and seed the fuzzy search index with activities in convex database. create a function to add activities to the fuzzy search index, a function to remove activities from the fuzzy search index, and a function to search for activities in the fuzzy search index with the options {showRankingScore: true, limit: 10}
+finally create tests for the fuzzy search service in convex/tests/fuzzySearch.test.ts

+#
 let's create utility functions to parse the content of a note to extract the unique activities performed in the note.

 the first major function should accept a note content as an argument and return an array of objects as unique activities performed + activitiy metadata in the note.